Lilith: In Mandaeism

+In Arabic mythology

 The occult writer Ahmad al-Buni (d.
 1225), in his Sun of the Great Knowledge (شمس المعارف الكبرى), mentions a demon called "the mother of children" (ام الصبيان), a term also used "in one place".

 Folkloric traditions recorded around 1953 tell about a jinn called Qarinah, who was rejected by Adam and mated with Iblis instead.
 She gave birth to a host of demons and became known as their mother.
 To take revenge on Adam, she pursues human children.
 As such, she would kill a pregnant mother's baby in the womb, causes impotence to men or attacks little children with illnesses.
 According to occult practises, she would be subject to the demon-king Murrah al-Abyad, which appears to be another name for Iblis used in magical writings.
 Stories about Qarinah and Lilith merged in early Islam.

-In Western literature
+In Western media

-In German literature
+In German media

 Lilith's earliest appearance in the literature of the Romantic period (1789–1832) was in Goethe's 1808 work Faust: The First Part of the Tragedy.

 After Mephistopheles offers this warning to Faust, he then, quite ironically, encourages Faust to dance with "the Pretty Witch".
 Lilith and Faust engage in a short dialogue, where Lilith recounts the days spent in Eden.

-In English literature
+In English media

 The Pre-Raphaelite Brotherhood, which developed around 1848, were greatly influenced by Goethe's work on the theme of Lilith.
 In 1863, Dante Gabriel Rossetti of the Brotherhood began painting what would later be his first rendition of Lady Lilith, a painting he expected to be his "best picture hitherto".
 Symbols appearing in the painting allude to the "femme fatale" reputation of the Romantic Lilith: poppies (death and cold) and white roses (sterile passion).
 Accompanying his Lady Lilith painting from 1866, Rossetti wrote a sonnet entitled Lilith, which was first published in Swinburne's pamphlet-review (1868), Notes on the Royal Academy Exhibition.

 The poem and the picture appeared together alongside Rossetti's painting Sibylla Palmifera and the sonnet Soul's Beauty.
 In 1881, the Lilith sonnet was renamed "Body's Beauty" in order to contrast it and Soul's Beauty.
 The two were placed sequentially in The House of Life collection (sonnets number 77 and 78).